paolo-aliprandi/paolo-aliprandi/README.md

 When I'm not coding, you can find me at the gym, lifting heavy circle.
 I also enjoy reading.

 ## Contact Me
-Feel free to reach out to me, I'm always happy to chat about politics and turtles.
+Feel free to reach out to me, I'm always happy to chat about politics and turtles!

 Thanks for stopping by, and I hope to hear from you soon!